 1: Click on the Wireless networks on the right side of the taskbar.

-2: From here, click on the ‘Airplane mode’ to turn it on.
+2: Click on the ‘Airplane mode‘ to turn it on.

 Use to Battery Saver Slider

-The more performance you want from your laptop, the more battery it will consume.
-Luckily, Windows 10 gives you the choice of whether you want more battery life or more performance.
+The more Performance you want from your laptop, the more battery it will consume.
+Luckily, Windows 10 allows you to choose whether you want more battery life or more Performance.
 You can do this by:

 1: Click on the battery indicator on the right side of the taskbar.

-2: Drag the slider to the left side in order to get better battery life.
+2: Drag the slider to the left side for better battery life.

 That’s it!
-The more you drag this slider to the left, the better battery life you will get.
+The more you drag this slider to the left, the better your battery life.

 Monitor Battery Health

-Laptop batteries can handle certain full charge cycles, generally, this number is around 500-600 cycles.
-A full charge cycle is when the battery drains to 0% and then charges to 100%.
+Laptop batteries can handle specific complete charge cycles.
+Generally, this number is around 500-600 cycles.
+An entire charge cycle is when the battery drains to 0% and then charges to 100%.

-If you plug the laptop to AC adapter after 50% battery and recharge it to 100% then it will contribute half cycle.
-The capacity will decrease over the time with usages.
+If you plug the laptop into the AC adapter after 50% battery and recharge it to 100%, it will contribute half cycle.
+The capacity will decrease over time with usage.

 You can check the cycle count and other battery details by generating the battery report.